dabarjel/WhatsToEat/README.md

 # WhatsToEat – Function Reference and Key Functions

-This document is a reference for all functions in the WhatsToEat Meal Finder Library and includes descriptions and examples.
+The rest of this document is a reference for all functions in the WhatsToEat Meal Finder Library and includes descriptions and examples.
+More refrences can be found on the in the file_refrence.md file.

 ## SIMPLE FUNCTIONS